Q. Does my Dog need to be vaccinated?

 Q. Is my Dog suitable for home boarding at Paws Inn Botany Bay?

-A. Dogs who are at least one year old, house trained and sociable are welcome.
+A. Dogs who are at least two years old, house trained, not destructive and sociable are welcome.

 Q. Are there any dogs you will not accept?